 Please Note: WFUCC Psychology Internship requires that matched interns complete employment screening, including a drug test and background check, after matching with our program.
 Failure to satisfactorily complete the employment screening will result in termination of the match agreement.

-Applicants will be notified of their interview status on or before March 9th.
 Interviews will take place via videoconference with telephone as a back-up.
-Each applicant will have the opportunity to interview with members of the Internship Planning Committee, as well as additional UCC staff members, and ask questions that they may have about the program.
+Each applicant will have the opportunity to interview with members of the Internship Administrative Committee, as well as additional UCC staff members, and ask questions that they may have about the program.

-WFUCC Psychology Internship Program will not offer an open house during Phase II of the Match process.
-However, applicants are encouraged to learn more about the University and surrounding community through the following resources:
+WFUCC Psychology Internship Program will offer an open house to all interviewees in mid-January.
+Applicants are also encouraged to learn more about the University and surrounding community through the following resources:

-Applicants selected for interviews are also given the opportunity to speak with current UCC trainees to learn more about the UCC environment, Wake Forest University, and Winston-Salem, North Carolina.
+Applicants selected for interviews are also given the opportunity to speak with current UCC trainees/interns to learn more about the UCC environment, Wake Forest University, and Winston-Salem, North Carolina.

 The WFUCC Psychology Internship agrees to abide by the APPIC policy that no person associated with the internship program will solicit, accept, or use any ranking-related information from any intern applicant.
 Internship slot offers will be made through the APPIC National Matching program in compliance with the APPIC policy.
 WFU is an equal opportunity employer and adheres to APPIC’s nondiscrimination policies.